 For far too many residents, the burden of student loan debt has grown too high.
 That’s why I want the District to lead the nation by addressing the student loan crisis for residents who’ve obtained higher education by creating programs to allow residents to more easily refinance their loans at affordable interest rates.

 The single most impactful way we can change the trajectory of young people’s lives is to improve their quality of education.

 We need to support small businesses and save jobs that have been impacted by COVID-19.
 If DC does not have a strong economic recovery, the government will not have the resources to make equitable investments in our community and support people out of work.

 Our small businesses are hurting right now.
 Many of them can’t generate revenue or afford to pay their employees.
 We need to provide some relief so that they can carefully plan re-openings and retain staff.
 The biggest expense for businesses like bars, restaurants, and entertainment venues is their rent.
-That is why I propose a tax abatement, up to one year, on rent for small businesses, so that they can afford to continue operating and make our recovery faster once we get back to normal.

 If we don’t support these businesses, many will close for good and DC residents will lose their jobs permanently.
 There are a lot of people in DC who are out of work or getting reduced pay, especially in the service industry.
 We need to make sure workers are getting paid so that they can continue to support their families.

 On the Council, I will continue advocating for minority-owned businesses to make sure that economic gains are equitably distributed in our community, especially for those who have been historically disenfranchised.
 I believe being able to start a business or access a good-paying job is the best vehicle for socio-economic mobility.
 I am running for DC Council to make sure more people have those opportunities.

 As a young black man, I have lived in fear of law enforcement my entire life.